27th January 2017. Martin Hendry, Glasgow University. "Powers of 60"

 Following the break and in the absence of our Director of Observations, Ken provided sky notes for February and explained that he and Jim were introducing a "Three target observation", a set of three selected objects for members to observe with whatever equipment they have, to make notes, drawings and/or photographs do demonstrate and compare the scope and definition of their findings.

-to determine how far out people could see nebulosity with their telescopes, whatever the size, the cluster M37 in Auriga, again to see what could be seen with various sizes of telescope and M1 the Crab Nebula to see if anyone could see it at all! - and if so what aperture telescope was being used.
+The objects for this month are the Great Orion Nebula (M42)to determine how far out people could see nebulosity with their telescopes, whatever the size, the cluster M37 in Auriga, again to see what could be seen with various sizes of telescope and M1 the Crab Nebula to see if anyone could see it at all! - and if so what aperture telescope was being used.
+It would be interesting to see the results.

 A bit of artistic license here as Ken was actually stood to the left of the screen (our right)